Second Battle of al-Qusayr: First week

 On 22 May, George Sabra, president of the SNC, issued a call for reinforcements to be sent to al-Quasyr stating "Everyone who has weapons or ammunition should send them to Qusair and Homs to strengthen its resistance".
 The Islamic Tawheed Brigade reportedly sent a convoy of 30 vehicles to al-Quasyr from Aleppo.
 Later, Abu Firas of the Tawid brigade claimed that a total of 300 support units arrived in al-Qusayr, adding that they also sent an ambulance, an antiaircraft weapon and ammunition.
 SOHR reported that rebel reinforcements from the town of Ind Shamseen, who were trying to reach al-Qusayr, were ambushed by government forces and two rebels were killed.
 Days later, an opposition activist denied any reinforcements had arrived in al-Qusayr, stating that "No one is helping Qusair other than its own men".

 One rebel source said government and Hezbollah forces had cut most of the oppositions overland supply lines into al-Qusayr and some others reaffirmed that they believe government troops had captured about 60 percent of the city, while a government official claimed they controlled up to 80 percent of the city.
 Rebel sources reported the Army was holding 40% of the city, with opposition forces still in control of the central and western part of al-Qusayr.

 Government troops were advancing cautiously amid heavy fighting which largely destroyed the city.
 Morale among Army personnel was reportedly high as "news broke" about the killing of al-Nusra Front commander Abu Omar.
 Military commanders on the ground said that the battle for Qusayr is far from over and it could take one more week to retake the northern part of al-Qusayr where rebels were entrenched.
 Meanwhile, opposition forces were still holding the al-Dabaa air base.
 It was reported that the Army had discovered rebel tunnels linking areas around the town.
 Morale was also high among Hezbollah fighters, despite losing a large number of men.

-On 24 May, rebels launched a counter-attack in which they claimed to had recaptured three posts from the Syrian Army and Hezbollah fighters.
+On 24 May, rebels launched a counter-attack in which they claimed to have recaptured three posts from the Syrian Army and Hezbollah fighters.
 SOHR reported that two rebels were killed.
 Rebel forces in al-Qusayr were joined by the 'cannibal' commander, Abu Sakkar, who became notorious after appearing in a video in which he ate the heart of a dead government soldier.
 It was also reported, according to pro-government sources, that Army forces were advancing in the nearby town of Hamidiya, in an attempt to cut the opposition forces' last supply line into al-Qusayr.
 Opposition sources denied this with an FSA major claiming the attack on the city via Hamidiya was repulsed.
 However, SOHR said that fighting in Hamidiya was still ongoing.